Introducing one of our volunteer dance reviewers, Jodie Stapleton:

 by Jodie Stapleton

-Friday 13 April 2018 at Talaton Parish Hall, Supported by Villages in Action.
+Friday 13 April 2018 at Talaton Village Hall, Supported by Villages in Action.

 We found ourselves perched in an intimate, small space, in a Parish hall in the heart of Devon.
 The audience buzzed around us with chatter from the village, for many of whom this was a first experience to see Contemporary dance in such a setting.
 A difficult audience some people might say, but these performers took the challenge and conquered their imaginations.